 Seeking the Optimal Capital Structure

-Many middle-class investors believe the goal in life is to be debt-free.
+Many middle-class investors believe the goal of life is to be debt-free.
 When you reach the upper echelons of finance, however, that idea is less straightforward.
 Many of the most successful companies in the world base their capital structure on one simple consideration—the cost of capital.

 If you can borrow money at 7% for 30 years in a world of 3% inflation and reinvest it in core operations at a 15% return, you would be wise to consider at least 40% to 50% in debt capital in your overall capital structure—particularly if your sales and cost structure are relatively stable.

-If you sell an essential product people must have, the debt will be a much lower risk than if you operate a theme park in a tourist town at the height of a boom market.
+If you sell an essential product people must have, the debt will be a much lower risk than if you operate a theme park in a tourist town at the height of a booming market.
 Again, this is where managerial talent, experience, and wisdom come into play.

 The great managers have a knack for consistently lowering their weighted average cost of capital by increasing productivity, seeking out higher-return products, and more.
 This is the reason you often see highly profitable consumer staples manufacturers take advantage of long-term debt by issuing corporate bonds.

 To truly understand the idea of capital structure, the DuPont model provides insight into how capital structure represents one of the three components in determining the rate of return a company will earn on the money its owners have invested in it.
-Whether you own a donut shop or are considering investing in publicly-traded stocks, it's knowledge you simply must have if you want to develop a better understanding of the risks and rewards facing your money.
+Whether you own a donut shop or are considering investing in publicly-traded stocks, it's the knowledge you simply must-have if you want to develop a better understanding of the risks and rewards facing your money.